cincanproject/tools/stable/steghide/README.md

-# "A Steganography program that is able to hide data (and extract) in various kinds of image- and audio-files."
+# A Steganography program - hide data (and extract) in various kinds of image- and audio-files.

 ## Input